NasikhCL/change-shape-and-color/README.md

 # change-shape-and-color

-the usr ccan change the shape as well and the colour
+the usr can change the shape as well and the color